Skip to main content

 SELECT

-FROM public_data.nrc_reactor_status_timeseries
+FROM public_data.nrc_reactor_status_timeseries AS ts

-WHERE plant_name = 'Diablo Canyon'
+WHERE att.plant_name = 'Diablo Canyon'

-AND date >= DATEADD(month, -6, CURRENT_DATE())
+AND ts.date >= DATEADD(month, -6, CURRENT_DATE())

-ORDER BY date, reactor_unit;
+ORDER BY ts.date, att.reactor_unit;

-Analyze regional nuclear capacity utilization
+Analyze regional nuclear capacity utilization by state

 SELECT

-COUNT(DISTINCT r.plant_name) AS num_plants,
+COUNT(DISTINCT att.plant_name) AS num_plants,

-AVG(r.current_power_level) AS avg_capacity_factor
+AVG(ts.power_level_percent) AS avg_capacity_factor

-FROM public_data.nrc_reactor_status AS r
+FROM public_data.nrc_reactor_status_timeseries AS ts

-WHERE r.last_update_date = (SELECT MAX(last_update_date) FROM public_data.nrc_reactor_status)
+WHERE ts.date = (SELECT MAX(date) FROM public_data.nrc_reactor_status_timeseries)

-GROUP BY g.state_name
+GROUP BY att.state

-ORDER BY total_capacity DESC;
+ORDER BY total_capacity_mw DESC;

 Snowflake Products